AJ-developers/.github/profile/README.md

 ## ✨ Contributors

-- Nobody for the moment why not you ?
+- Nobody for the moment, why not you ? :)

 **How to contibute ?**